Crimes for Mailing Drugs through USPS

 The letter will often invite the sender or the recipient to contact the manager of the Criminal Investigations Service Center if:

-The letter also explains that if within twenty-one (21) calendar days of the date of the notice, no action is taken by the sender or the recipient (or their agent) to address the determination of non-mailability of the mail piece, it will be deemed abandoned or unclaimed pursuant to Postal Operations Manual, Section 691.584.
+If within twenty-one (21) calendar days of the date of the notice, no action is taken by the sender or the recipient (or their agent) to address the determination of non-mailability of the mail piece, it might be deemed abandoned or unclaimed pursuant to Postal Operations Manual, Section 691.584.

 The agent is also calling to find out whether it is a good use of resources to go to the person’s home or business to gather additional information during a face to face meeting.
 The goal of the face to face meeting is getting the person to admit that they were expecting a package and knew it contained the specific type of contraband found.